linkerd/linkerd-await/README.md

     -h, --help                 Print help information
-    -p, --port <PORT>          The port of the local Linkerd proxy admin server [default: 4191] -S, --shutdown             Forks the program and triggers proxy shutdown on completion -v, --verbose              Causes linkerd-await to print an error message when disabled [env:
+    -p, --port <PORT>          The port of the local Linkerd proxy admin server [default: 4191] -S, --shutdown             Forks the program and triggers proxy shutdown on completion -t, --timeout <TIMEOUT>    Causes linked-await to fail when the timeout elapses before the proxy becomes ready
+    -v, --verbose              Causes linkerd-await to print an error message when disabled [env:
                                LINKERD_AWAIT_VERBOSE=]
     -V, --version              Print version information